 We as the mortgage brokers perform the same service as the bank.
 The only difference is we disclose our commission.
 When I the mortgage broker, broker your loan to ABC lender they pay me a commission known as YSP, Yield Spread Premium.
 I disclose it to you on the application and once again at closing.
 Who pays me?
 The lender.

 When the bank originates your loan and sells it to Fannie Mae, they also make a commission.
 However, their commission is know as SRP, Service Release Premium.
 Thanks to lobbyists and DC insiders, they don’t have to disclose this commission to consumers, employees or anyone.
 So when bankers try to tell you that ” We are the bank, why use a broker when you can come directly to us” don’t believe the hype.
 Their commissions are often 3 times what the mortgage broker make resulting in a higher rate than what we could offer as the wholesale broker.

 Don’t be afraid to shop for a mortgage.
 Don’t be afraid of your local mortgage broker .
 They probably have better knowledge, service and interest rates than the big banks.
 You are just brainwashed by these large corporate entities to believe they are the best options.
 Marketing dollars equal trust, earned or not earned.

-For people seeking to purchase a home across Long Island, Nassau and Suffolk County, NY, there are a variety of loan solutions.
+For people seeking to purchase a home throughout New York & Pennsylvania, there are varieties of loan solutions.
 No matter if you are searching for a VA mortgage loan or interested in refinancing an FHA loan, Artisan Mortgage can assist you obtain the best mortgage loan rate.